priyanka-maz/crop-disease/README.md

 ## Features

 - This website was developed using Python, Flask, SocketIO, HTML, CSS and Javascript.
-- Flask has been utlized as a development server.
+- Flask has been utilized as a development server.
 - SocketIO has been used to set up a bidirectional stream of images and their inference results between the client and server.
 - Users who wish to click real-time images of their crops may use this application.
 - Functionality for uploading pre-existing images and detecting crop disease in them has been implemented.